thebkv/bkv/esther04.md

 chapter: 4
 title: "If I Perish"
 focus:
-  - Mordecai and the Jews mourn when Haman's decree becomes known.
-  - Esther first responds to Mordecai's distress without understanding its cause.
-  - Mordecai brings the danger into the palace and confronts Esther with the limits of remaining hidden.
-  - Esther accepts that belonging to her people now requires her to act.
-  - The turning point begins with fasting and a willingness to approach the king at the risk of her life.
-summary: "Esther 4 is about letting who you are in God determine what you do when faithfulness becomes costly.
-Esther can no longer remain protected inside the palace while her people face destruction.
-She chooses to identify herself with them, calls for a fast, and prepares to approach the king even though it may cost her life."
+  - Grief from outside the palace reaches a sheltered queen, and she comes to see her own relationship to a threatened people.
+  - The governing disciple discovery of letting belonging to God decide what to do when faithfulness becomes costly.
+summary: "Esther 4 shows a hidden queen learning the full danger facing her people and committing herself to a costly approach, deciding who she belongs to before she knows whether she will survive it."
 permalink: /esther04/
 ---